xieweiAlex/English_Learning/words/2023/words-September.md

+Finicky
+squabble
+gunship
+tidal wave
+Nursing a demented person is an all-consuming task.
+gawk
+meandering

 Nestled in a **secluded** and **fertile** valley, Little G Ranch offers a **serene** escape from the **hustle and bustle** of city life.

 The Nobel prize in literature is **prestigious**, lucrative and **bonkers**.